Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 The full competitor keyword analysis process combines data from both channels.
 This approach helps you build a complete keyword roadmap that covers every stage of the customer journey.

 Your real search competitors are not always the businesses you think about first.
-You might compete with Company X for customers in your market, but a completely different set of websites might steal your search traffic.
 Mapping your actual search competitors means identifying the sites that rank for your keywords and appear in your paid search auctions.
 This step removes guesswork and gives you a clear list of domains to analyze.

 Your business competitors sell similar products or services in your market.
 Your search competitors rank for the same keywords you want to target.
 These two groups often overlap but they are not identical.
 A local bakery might compete with another bakery down the street for walk-in customers.
 But online, that bakery also competes with food blogs, recipe sites, and national brands for search visibility on terms like "best chocolate cake recipe."